-If healthy weight loss is what you really want, and not just yo-yo dieting, then do read the following pages:
+If healthy weight loss is what you really want, and not just yo-yo dieting, then please do also read the following pages!

 From them you’ll know why …

 Put these together, in balance – your acupuncturist will do this for you – and you’ll get healthy weight loss.

 It used to be thought that fat people had more efficient metabolisms, so they needed less energy for life.
 Consequently, because they ate the same amount as thin people, the excess energy turned to fat.